staabm/staabm.github.io/_posts/2026-01-25-phpstan-on-steroids.md

 In the related [release discussion](https://github.com/phpstan/phpstan/discussions/13976) we asked our users how they experience the new version.
 We are happy to see our end-users can reproduce the improvements on real world projects.
 People report improvements of 8% - 40%.

-We would love to see your raw performance numbers - [please share](https://github.com/phpstan/phpstan/discussions/13976#new_comment_form).
+We would love to see your raw performance numbers - [please share them with us](https://github.com/phpstan/phpstan/discussions/13976#new_comment_form).

 ## PHPStan loves InfectionPHP